Courtney Amesbury-Cooke

 About me

-I offer evening and Saturday morning sessions in Edinburgh's West End.
+I offer daytime and evening sessions in Edinburgh's West End.
 Hello and welcome.
 I’m Courtney, a BACP registered Counsellor and Psychotherapist.
 Whatever it is that’s brought you here, I’ll offer you kindness, compassion and respect in a space that encourages exploration of your full self.
 I believe no part of you is wrong, faulty or irrational and strive to create an open and honest therapeutic relationship where you feel safe to explore what's on your mind.
+I aim to be warm, transparent, and above all, human in my relationship with you.

 I have more information about me and my approach on my website which you can access in the link above.
-Please note generally I can only offer weekly appointments, fortnightly appointments are very limited.
+Please note I can only offer weekly appointments, I'm sorry but I can't offer fortnightly at this time.

 Training, qualifications & experience

 I have a specialist knowledge of substance use, having worked in the UK's only residential NHS drug and alcohol dependency service.
-I have provided counselling to students in a Scottish University Student Counselling service.
+During training I completed a placement providing counselling to students in a Scottish University Student Counselling service.
 I have also worked at some of Scotland’s leading mental health organisations, Penumbra and Samaritans Scotland.

-In 2021 I set up an innovative new Peer Support programme for people living with incurable cancer for an Edinburgh based blood cancer charity.
+In 2021 I set up an innovative new Peer Support programme for people living with a rare type of incurable cancer for an Edinburgh based blood cancer charity.
 I also co-produced an award winning recovery toolkit for people living with Alcohol Related Brain Damage, voted in the top 10 of patient resources by the British Medical Association that year.

 • Counselling Skills Certificate - COSCA